officialMECH/bs-analysis/README.md

 ## Getting Started

 The **OST/DLC** dataset is available by default from within the application.
-You can use the controls at the top-right of the Overview/Data pages to freely override a built-in dataset with new metadata, or likewise refresh the dataset to pull the latest updates from the repository.
+You can use the controls at the top-right of the Overview/Data pages to freely override the contents of any built-in dataset, or likewise refresh the dataset to pull the latest updates from this repository.

-**We currently don't have plans to support any additional built-in datasets at this time**, but you're welcome to share any custom datasets you've made in the corresponding [Discussions](https://github.com/officialMECH/bs-analysis/discussions/categories/community-datasets) feed.
+**We currently don't have plans to support any additional built-in datasets**, but you're welcome to share any custom datasets you've made in the corresponding [Discussions](https://github.com/officialMECH/bs-analysis/discussions/categories/community-datasets) feed.

-If you'd like to create your own datasets, [generator scripts](./scripts/README.md) are available which will allow you to create a dataset from a multitude of sources through the command line.
-Support for generating datasets in-app will be available in the near future.
+You can also create and modify your own _custom datasets_ from directly within the application, or alternatively use the provided [generator scripts](./scripts) to generate a custom dataset from a variety of external sources, such as local files and external spreadsheets.

 ## Want to Contribute?